LukasHedegaard/datasetops/README.md

     .split([0.6, 0.2, 0.2])
 )

-# use your favorite framework
+# use with your favorite framework
 train_tf = trian.to_tensorflow()
 train_pt = trian.to_pytorch()